On the large-scale geometry of graph braid groups via cubical structures: Bunches of grapes

-\begin{remark} For a (not necessarily simple) graph \(\grafl\), the \emph{circumference} is classically defined as the maximum length of a cycle in \(\grafl\).
-It is straightforward to verify that the minimal simplicial representative of a graph of circumference at most one is a bunch of grapes.
-Conversely, any bunch of grapes can be smoothed to obtain a graph of circumference at most one. \end{remark}
+\begin{remark} The minimal simplicial representative of a graph of circumference \(\le 1\) is a bunch of grapes.
+Conversely, any bunch of grapes can be smoothed to obtain a graph of circumference \(\le 1\).
+Since in this section we require that subgraphs of a bunch of grapes remain bunches of grapes, the above definition differs slightly from \Cref{Def:BunchesofGrapes_Intro}. \end{remark}

 \begin{example} An elementary bunch of grapes in \Cref{definition:FreeGroupCase} has a star graph as its stem.
 The graph given in \Cref{figure:example of sip} is a (non-elementary) bunch of grapes whose stem is the star graph \(\sfS_3\) with the function \(\loops(\sfv)\equiv 1\) constant on all vertices. \end{example}